 635H Skidder First Impressions

 Forestiers R.B.E.
 Lasalle is a logging company owned by Richard Lasalle and his sons Eric and Benoit.
-Based out of Saint-Michel-des-Saints, Quebec, the company purchased the very first 635H skidder in March 2020, however due to COVID-19, the machine did not go to work until the first week of June.
-Now that the machine has clocked over 2,500 hours (as of mid-February), it was a great time for Bre Elbourn to catch up with Eric to get his impressions.
+Based out of Saint-Michel-des-Saints, Quebec, the company purchased the very first 635H skidder in March 2020.
+Once the machine clocked over 2,500 hours, it was a great time to catch up with Eric to get his impressions.